Updated: Dec 11, 2020

 While the Carbonized figure has a metallic finish over the base colour, the weapons are painted in differing finishes.
 The rifle has a much brighter silver and the stock is a metallic bronze.
 In the same vein, the blaster is bright silver and the grip on this also a metallic bronze.

-The Mandalorian features the standard 16 points of articulation.
+The Mandalorian features 19 points of articulation, with the newer neck joint that is jointed top and bottom - and butterfly shoulders, although these are not overly extensive tucked behind the armour.
 The hips and neck joints are a little too loose, with the hips being troublesome in wider stances as they can slide off into the splits and cause your figure to fall over.
 The rest are tight and secure and the figure stands and poses really well

 Body : torso ball joint

-Arms : ball joint shoulders, single rotating elbow, wrist pivot
+Arms : butterfly joints, ball joint shoulders, single rotating elbow, wrist pivot

-Legs : ball joint hips, thigh swivel, double joint knees, ankle rockers
+Legs : ball joint hips, thigh swivel, double jointed knees, ankle rockers

 I particularly love the fact he can kneel, something not all Black Series figures can achieve and remain looking natural.
 The arms also have enough motion for two handed firing poses with the long barrelled rifle.